 +FIN 207 Cr.3

-A survey course covering personal financial issues; topics include goal setting, budgeting, major purchases, loan provisions, taxation, insurance coverages, investment opportunities (including stocks, bonds, and mutual funds) and retirement planning.
+A survey course covering personal financial issues; topics include goal setting, budgeting, major purchases, loan provisions, taxation, insurance coverage, investment opportunities (including stocks, bonds, and mutual funds) and retirement planning.
 Open to students in all colleges.
 Offered Fall, Spring.

 FIN 355 Cr.3